 A quick visit to the Rijksmuseum will prove that there was once plenty of passion for great food in this country, and a desire to flaunt it.
 You only have to look at the stunning old Dutch still lifes, which were called pronk pieces (to pronk means to show off), to be convinced that the Dutch were proud of their cuisine.

 Of course, even in the Golden Age, not everyone could afford such luxuries and the everyday meal of the ordinary Dutchman was a humble affair of grain or legume pottage served with rye bread and beer or water.
 But even the rich had to tighten their belts once Holland's Golden Age came to its end.
-After its heyday in the 17th century, the Netherlands lost many of its colonial possessions to the British in the Anglo-Dutch wars.
+After amassing great wealth via colonization and subjugation in the 17th century, the British usurped control of Dutch-controlled territories in the Anglo-Dutch wars.
 This loss of wealth, coupled with a growing population that put pressure on natural resources, meant that a more frugal approach to food had to be taken.

-The legacy of this is that today many Dutch still take a utilitarian approach to eating: two slices of brown bread, a slice of cheese and a glass of buttermilk is a standard lunch, often eaten on the go, without much ritual or reverence.
+The legacy of this is that today, many Dutch still take a utilitarian approach to food: two slices of brown bread, a slice of cheese and a glass of buttermilk is a standard lunch, often eaten on the go, without much ritual or reverence.

 Luckily, the tide is finally turning.
 You'd have to be blind not to notice that a (slow) food revolution is slowly gaining momentum here, with (organic) farmer's markets, specialist delicatessens and fancy food shops becoming more and more commonplace (in fact, there are even edgy "underground farmer’s markets" these days).